 Winner: Windows 10, by a whisker, but only if you count the small potential time saving of facial recognition.

-We still think there's work to be done with the tiled section of the Start menu.
+That said, the tiled section of the Start menu on Windows 10 is far from perfect.
 With four different tile sizes and an awkward drag-and-drop system, it's too easy to end up with an untidy, gap-strewn mish-mash of tiles.

 And once you've got more than a few live tiles activated, your screen can start to look like a Las Vegas casino, with a wall of rotating, scrolling squares each trying to catch your eye.
 Yet, it's undoubtedly an improvement on what went before for non-touchscreen devices.